sahara101/Movie-Roulette/README.md

 ## Features

-For a complete README check the default-docker page: https://github.com/sahara101/Movie-Roulette/tree/main
+For a complete README check the [default-docker](https://github.com/sahara101/Movie-Roulette/tree/main) page:

+> **Note**: The MacOS Version does not support ENV variables.

 - Native macOS application
 - Supports both Intel and Apple Silicon Macs